-Assurance client The responsible party and also, in an attestation engagement, the party taking responsibility for the subject matter information (who might be the same as the responsible party).
-Assurance engagement An engagement in which a professional accountant in public practice aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the subject matter information.
-(ISAE 3000 (Revised) describes the elements and objectives of an assur- ance engagement conducted under that Standard, and the Assurance Framework provides a general description of assurance engagements to which International Standards on Auditing (ISAs), International Standards on ards on Review Engagements (ISREs) and International Standards on Assurance Engagements (ISAEs) apply.)
-In Part 4B, the term 'assurance engagement' addresses assurance engagements other than audit engagements or review engagements.
-Assurance team (a) All members of the engagement team for the assurance engagement; (b) All others within, or engaged by, the firm who can directly influence the outcome of the assurance engagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assur- ance engagement partner in connection with the performance of the assurance engagement; (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the assurance engage- ment; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement.
-Attestation engagement An assurance engagement in which a party other than the registered auditor in public practice measures or evaluates the underlying subject matter against the criteria.
-A party other than the registered auditor also often presents the resulting subject matter information in a report or statement.
-In some cases, how- ever, the subject matter information may be presented by the registered auditor in the assurance report.
-In an attestation engagement, the regis- tered auditor's conclusion addresses whether the subject matter infor- mation is free from material misstatement.
-The registered auditor's conclusion may be phrased in terms of: (i) The underlying subject matter and the applicable criteria; (ii) The subject matter information and the applicable criteria; or Audit (iii) A statement made by the appropriate party.
-Audit client In Part 4A, the term "audit" applies equally to "review".
-Audit chent An entity in respect of which a firm conducts an audit engagement.
+Assurance An engagement in which a professional accountant in public practice engagement aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the subject matter information.

+(ISAE 3000 (Revised) describes the elements and objectives of an assurance engagement conducted under that Standard and the Assurance Framework provides a general description of assurance engagements to which International Standards on AuditingTM (ISAsTM), International Standards on Review EngagementsTM (ISREsTM), International Standards on Assurance EngagementsTM (ISREsTM), International Standards on Assurance EngagementsTM (ISAEsTM) and International Standards on Sustainability Assurance (ISSAs) apply.)

+In Part 4B, the term 'assurance engagement' addresses assurance engagements other than audit engagements, review engagements, or sustainability assurance engagements addressed in Part 5.

+Assurance team (a) All members of the engagement team for the assurance engagement; (b) All others within, or engaged by, the firm who can directly influence the outcome of the assurance engagement, including: Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assurance engagement partner in connection with the performance of the assurance engagement; (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the assurance engagement; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement.
+In the case of sustainability assurance engagements addressed in Part 5, see the definition of "sustainability assurance team."
+Attestation engagement An assurance engagement in which a party other than the professional accountant in public practice or the sustainability assurance practitioner, as applicable, measures or evaluates the underlying subject matter against the criteria.
+A party other than the professional accountant or the practitioner also often presents the resulting subject matter information in a report or statement.
+In some cases, however, the subject matter information may be presented by the registered auditor or the practitioner in the assurance report.
+In an attestation engagement, the registered auditor's or the practitioner's conclusion addresses whether the subject matter information is free from material misstatement.
+The registered auditor's or the practitioner's conclusion may be phrased in terms of: (i) The underlying subject matter and the applicable criteria;(ii) The subject matter information and the applicable criteria; or (iii) A statement made by the appropriate party.
+Audit In Part 4A, the term "audit" applies equally to "review."
+Audit client An entity in respect of which a firm conducts an audit engagement.
 When the client is a publicly traded entity in accordance with paragraphs R400.22 and R400.23, audit client will always include its related entities.
-When the audit client is not a publicly traded entity, audit client includes those related entities over which the client has direct or indirect control. ( See also paragraph R400.27. )
+When the audit client is not a publicly traded entity, audit client includes those related entities over which the client has direct or indirect control.
+(See also paragraph R400.27.)
+In Part 4A, the term "audit client" applies equally to "review client."